d-sargent/platypi/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fd-sargent%2Fplatypi%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fd-sargent%2Fplatypi%2Fgh-pages%2Fbadges%2FUniversal.json

-Inspired by the enigmatic platypus, Platypi blends sharp and dramatic wedge serifs with more conventional curves and proportions to achieve a practical text typeface with a unique and distinctive visual rhythm.
+Inspired by the enigmatic [platypus](https://platypus.asn.au), _Platypi_ blends sharp and dramatic wedge serifs with more conventional curves and proportions to achieve a practical text typeface with a unique and distinctive visual rhythm.
 Heavier weights push this tension further with increased stroke tapering and overall contrast.
+The name _Platypi_ is a term commonly used as the plural of platypus, allthough this term is technically incorrect.

 The typeface features five weights with matching italic styles and language support for Indigenous Australian and Vietnamese languages.